entropy-tamer/reynard-validation/docs/json-remediation.md

-# JSON Remediation Guide
+# JSON Remediation

 🦊 **Strategic JSON Syntax Fixing for the Reynard Ecosystem**

-This guide provides comprehensive documentation for the JSON remediation tools in the `reynard-validation` package, designed to maintain clean, valid JSON across the entire Reynard monorepo.
+Comprehensive documentation for the JSON remediation tools in the `reynard-validation` package, designed to maintain clean, valid JSON across the entire Reynard monorepo.

 ## Overview